yifso/nteract/docs/notes/group5-group.md

 }
 ```

-Note that this package will generate a unique CellId for each cell it encounters when parsing the notebook.
-These CellIds are uuid-v4 identifiers that are used to refer to the cell in the in memory store.
+> NOTE: This package generates a unique CellId for each cell it encounters when parsing the notebook.
+These CellIds are uuid-v4 identifiers.
+These refer to the cell in the in-memory store.

-- `cellOrder`: A list of CellIds in order of appearance in the notebook
+- `cellOrder`: A list of CellIds in order of appearance in the notebook.
-- `cellMap`: An map that associates a CellId with the ImmutableCell it represents
+- `cellMap`: An map that associates a CellId with the ImmutableCell it represents.
-- `nbformat`, `nbformat_minor`: The version of the nbformat that this notebook follows
+- `nbformat`, `nbformat_minor`: The version of the nbformat that this notebook follows.
-- `metadata`: Top-level metadata stored in the notebook
+- `metadata`: Top-level metadata stored in the notebook.

 This package includes strongly-typed interfaces and creators for each cell type that exists in the Jupyter nbformat specification: code cells, markdown cells, and raw cells.
 For more information on this, view the examples for this package.

-#### Transient nteract Data
+#### Transient nteract data

 The in-memory format includes an `nteract.transient` metadata field in each cell.
-This is used to enable UI-specific interactions for nteract-based interfaces.
-Metadata fields in the Jupyter nbformat are not strongly typed and can be safely ignored by UIs that don't understand how to interpret a particular metadata field.
+This enables UI-specific interactions for nteract-based interfaces.
+Metadata fields in the Jupyter nbformat have no strong types.
+If a UI doesn't understand how to interpret a particular metadata field, it is safe for the UI to ignore the metadata field.

-This means that if a user opens a notebook in nteract, interacts with it in a fashion that stores state in the metadata property, then opens the notebook in another Jupyter UI, the notebook will still be usable.
+Users opening a notebook in nteract, working with the notebook altering its metadata property, then using another Jupyter UI do not cause issues to the notebook.

-#### Where is the commutable package API documented?
+#### /commutable API documentation

-You can find a list of all the support actions [in the API docs for this package](https://packages.nteract.io/modules/commutable.html).
+All support actions are in [this package's API docs](https://packages.nteract.io/modules/commutable.html).

 ### Examples

-#### Create an in-memory model of a notebook
+#### Creating a notebook in-memory model

+**Example:**
 To create an in-memory model of a notebook, pass a string containing the serialized contents of the notebook to the `fromJS` function.

+In the example below, `notebookString` loads from a Jupyter server via the Jupyter Contents API.
+A filesystem API retrieves it from disk and loads it from a cloud storage provider with their API or anywhere else.
+The `notebookString` converts to the in-memory model when following the nbformat.

 ```js
 import { fromJS } from "@nteract/commutable";